-1. Evidence shows that temperatures have been increasing locally and globally.
-The most recent report issued by the Intergovernmental Panel on Climate Change (IPCC 2007) states that the global average temperature has increased 0.74°C (1.33°F) over the last 100 years, with most of this increase during the last 50 years, and with the last decade (2000-2009) the warmest since instrumental records began in the mid 1800s (Allison et al. 2009).

-- 2. Annual average temperature has increased similarly in the Northeastern U.S. and Rhode Island.
+- 1. Evidence shows that temperatures have been increasing locally and globally.
+The most recent report issued by the Intergovernmental Panel on Climate Change (IPCC 2007) states that the global average temperature has increased 0.74°C (1.33°F) over the last 100 years, with most of this increase during the last 50 years, and with the last decade (2000 2009) the warmest since instrumental records began in the mid 1800s (Allison et al. 2009). - 2.
+Annual average temperature has increased similarly in the Northeastern U.S. and Rhode Island.
 Since 1900, the annual average temperature in the Northeastern U.S. has risen 0.83°C (1.5°F), with the majority of warming occurring in the past few decades (Frumhoff et al. 2007).
 Winter temperatures have risen even faster with a total increase of 2.22°C (4°F) between 1970 and 2000 (Frumhoff et al. 2007).
-In Rhode Island, National Weather Service data in Providence shows that the annual average temperature has risen 0.094°C (1.7°F) per decade from 1905 to 2006, and 1.14°C (2.5°F) between 1961 and 2005 (Figure 3.1) (Pilson 2008).
+In Rhode Island, National Weather Service data in Providence shows that the annual mean temperature has increased 10.41°C (18.74°F) from 1905 to 2006.
+The average temperature has risen 0.094°C (1.7°F) per decade from 1905 to 2006, and 0.31°C (0.56°F) between 1961 and 2005 (Figure 3.1) (Pilson 2008).
+It should be noted that the temperature recording station was moved several times in the early 1900s within the Providence city limits, until it was located to the T.F.
+Green Airport in Warwick in 1953 where it has remained since.
 Although lower temperatures might be expected outside of an urban area and near water, the trend line beginning around 1960 suggests a more rapid increase than that for the entire time series (1905-2006). - 3.
 Increased air temperature increases sea surface temperature with numerous effects on marine ecology (see below).
 It also alters the timing of seasonal conditions, lengthening the amount of time with warmer temperatures and shortening the amount of time with freezing air temperatures.
 In the long run, warming may also produce other global changes that will affect the Ocean SAMP area, positively and negatively.
 These include, among others, the melting of the Greenland ice sheet and Arctic sea ice, and collapse of Atlantic currents that would result in serious societal costs of coastal land and infrastructure loss and major changes to the marine environment.
 However, the probability and timing of these large-scale occurrences is uncertain.
 This impact of climate change may have some benefits for tourism and recreation, fishing, and other Ocean SAMP uses that are more easily conducted in warmer weather.
 Shorter, warmer winters and reduced icing on vessels' gear and structures could be beneficial to winter navigation and shipping.